How To Paint Window Frames & Trim: The No Tape Way

 I have painted a lot of window trim but this was my first time painting the metal window frame too.

-I did a ton of research leading up to this project & so I thought I would share the method that worked best for me.
+I did a ton of research leading up to this project and so I thought I would share the method that worked best for me.

 How To Paint Window Frames & Trim